alidemir1995ad-alt/alidemir-econ.github.io/_pages/cv.md

   * *German Internal Migration: A Marriage Market Perspective*

 * **Working Papers**
-  * *The Causal Effect of Housing on Fertility*
+  * *Housing Security and Family Expansion: Evidence from German Homeownership*
-  * *Transition to Adulthood: A Housing and Migration Perspective*
+  * *Transition to Adulthood: Local Rents and Leaving the Parental Home*

 Education
 ======